-Mortgage Rates For March 2019 remained range bound up until the afternoon of Wednesday March 20, 2019.
-Post Fed announcement (on the 20th) mortgage rates moved to knew lows as the Fed expressed concern about the economy, announced there would be no hikes in 2019 and confirmed that their balance sheet reduction program was coming to an end.
+Mortgage Rates For March 2019 remained range-bound up until the afternoon of Wednesday, March 20, 2019.
+Post Fed announcement (on the 20th) mortgage rates moved to new lows as the Fed expressed concern about the economy, announced there would be no hikes in 2019, and confirmed that their balance sheet reduction program was coming to an end.

 March 22, 2019 mortgage rates continued to improve as dismal data from Germany sent their 10y yield below 0.00%.
 Heading into the last week of March 30 year fixed mortgage rates were below 4.125% (conforming).

 February 2019 mortgage rates were within a general range for most of the month.
 The first week of the month both Mortgage-Backed Securities and Treasuries sold off after a really strong BLS Employment report.
 Mortgage rates and the bond market came close to moving above their recent highs post report but ultimately stayed within the range.
 Disappointing housing data and a dismal Retail Sales report (the worst in nearly 10 years) created additional concerns that the economy may be slowing.